quiddity-wp/noita-map-viewer/README.md

 #### Credits
 A big shout out goes to [veediagaems](https://www.twitch.tv/veediagaems) for creating the markers that I adapted from his [EasyZoom map](https://www.easyzoom.com/image/260463).

+> [!CAUTION]
+> All content was written by "Aaron".
+See note at top.